 RELATED: Triathlete’s Guide to Buying Gear

-Bad Advice: Train hard all the way to race day.
+Bad advice: Train hard all the way to race day

 “A new athlete came to me for coaching in 2019.
 He had just raced his first Ironman and finished, but felt tired a lot of the time during training and underperformed his expectations.
-The prior coach had scheduled a 16-18 mile run for the athlete just 7 days out from his Ironman race,” said coach Jordan Blanco at Avid Endurance.
+The prior coach had scheduled a 16-18-mile run for the athlete just 7 days out from his Ironman race,” said coach Jordan Blanco at Avid Endurance.
 “What is more, much of the run was recommended at 10-15 seconds faster than race pace.
-Four rounds of three miles race pace/one mile easy with some warm-up and cool down!”
+Four rounds of three miles at race pace/one mile easy with some warm-up and cool down!”

 Why it’s bad advice:

 Hard efforts take recovery, and long runs with high-intensity efforts are as hard as it gets.
 The stress and muscular damage from such a run requires ample recovery time.
 That’s why your longest run in training should be completed weeks before the race, not the week before the race.
-“The tapering of long-run volume allows the athlete to recovery appropriately from the longer runs and absorb the endurance work, leaving them fresher for a great performance on race day,” said Blanco.
+“The tapering of long-run volume allows the athlete to recover appropriately from the longer runs and absorb the endurance work, leaving them fresher for a great performance on race day,” said Blanco.

 RELATED: How to Get Race-Ready In Six Weeks

-Bad Advice: Eat alllllll the things!
+Bad advice: Eat alllllll the things!

 Why it’s bad advice: